kailight/bluebite/README.md

 I do not like the idea of CSS-in-JS, as it mixes concepts.
 So I do not use CSS modules.

-For same reason of mixing concepts, I do not to use Tailwind and its family frameworkds.
+For same reason of mixing concepts, I do not to use Tailwind and similar UX frameworks.

 ### Tag v0.1